sergio11/melodiqtv_android/README.md

 </p>

 Slides are built using the  template from [Previewed](https://previewed.app/template/AFC0B4CB).
 I extend my gratitude to them for their remarkable work and contribution.

+## ⚠️ Disclaimer

+This project, **MelodiqTV**, has been developed **for educational purposes only**.
+The main objective is to explore and learn how to build **modern Android TV applications** using **Jetpack Compose** and related technologies.

+**MelodiqTV does not provide any music streaming content, licenses, or music programs.** Instead, it serves as a **demonstration project** showcasing how to design and develop TV-based music and video applications.
+The UI, navigation, and functionalities are implemented to simulate a real-world music streaming app experience.

+Additionally, the name **"MelodiqTV"** was generated during a **brainstorming session with AI**, and any resemblance to existing brands or services is purely **coincidental**.

+This repository is intended solely for **learning, experimentation, and non-commercial purposes**.
+If you wish to develop a real music streaming service, please ensure compliance with content licensing, intellectual property, and relevant regulations.

 ## 🌟 Explore These Incredible Android TV Projects! 📺🚀